ibioChile/Transcriptomics-R-Workshop-public/Session1-Temporal_Analysis/3_Pipeline-Gene_expression_analysis.md

 scaledata <- cpmCounts.select
 ```

-We need a function to obtain the mean expression on each sample of a
+We need a function to obtain the mean expression in each sample of a
 desired cluster:

 ``` r